renatols-jf/spboot-chassi/README.md

 # Discalimer
 This project was and is being developed in my free time.
-This means I'll do my best to solve any issues, but a few issues are to be expected.
+This means I'll do my best to solve any issues, but a few issues are to be expected, as with any project.
 This also means there is a lot to be done, and a lot that could be better.
 That being said, this is currently in use in a handful of professional microservices without any issues.
 I'll continue to use it as it evolves, and I don't expect any downsides to it.
-Be it as it may, a test suite is needed.
-Until a comprehensive set of tests is written, this project's version will be labeled as less than 1.0.0.
+Be it as it may, more work is to be expected.
+Both features and overall enhancements, like a test suite, will be added.

 Also, this project does not currently support NIO (Spring Webflux)  as it uses ThreadLocal to control the request context.
 A simple solution is to add methods to take a snapshot of